sanazjamloo/gist-clone/README.md

 ## GistClone

-# A fun and simple version of GitHub Gists.
+###### A fun and simple version of GitHub Gists.

 This small application is built with Ruby and Rails to achieve full CRUD.
+A user can simply create Gists and share them using a link.
+Gists can also be edited and removed from the list.

 To run the application locally please follow these steps: